sruehl/docker-kafka/README.md

 This repository provides everything you need to run Kafka in Docker.

-For convenience also contains a packaged proxy that can be used to get data from a legacy Kafka 7 cluster into a dockerized Kafka 8.

 Why?
 ---
 The main hurdle of running Kafka in Docker is that it depends on Zookeeper.